 It turns out that little boys are highly receptive to point-and-shoot scenarios.
 Many training urinals incorporate targets in hopes of improving your little one’s aim.

 Many training urinals also feature feet.
 These elements enable parents to plop their mini lavatories on the ground.
 Feet are especially convenient during travel and outdoor excursions.

 Some training urinals boast removal cups for easy draining.
-If you plan on using a urinal regularly, it is nice if you don’t need to uninstall it each time you need to empty the bowl.
+If planning on using a urinal regularly, it helps if you don’t need to uninstall it each time you need to empty the bowl.